 Advance Healthcare Directives

-An Advance Healthcare Directive, sometimes known as a 'Living will', is a statement about the type and extent of medical or surgical treatment you want in the future, on the assumption that you will not be able to make that decision at the relevant time.
-There are a number of different words and phrases used to describe advance care directives.
+An Advance Healthcare Directive, sometimes known as a 'living will', is a statement about the type and extent of medical or surgical treatment you want in the future, on the assumption that you will not be able to make that decision at the relevant time.
+There are a number of different words and phrases used to describe advance healthcare directives.
 In some countries, there is legislation which provides for the recognition and enforcement of such directives and in some cases provides for the way in which they should be made.

 An Advance Healthcare Directive may be valid and enforceable because by making such a statement you may have withdrawn your consent to specific medical or surgical treatment.
 It is not possible to state with absolute certainty that such a directive would be enforced because this depends on exactly what it says and whether or not it addresses the precise circumstances you face.

 In some countries it is possible to appoint someone else to make decisions on your behalf if you are not capable of making them yourself.
 In Ireland this power is granted by creating an Enduring Power of Attorney.
 An Enduring Power of Attorney however specifically does not allow for the making of healthcare decisions by another person.
-While you may suggest to your doctor or hospital that the wishes of certain people may be taken into account, you cannot give anyone else any legal right to make decisions about your healthcare.
+While you may suggest to your doctor or hospital that the wishes of certain people may be taken into account, you cannot presently give anyone else any legal right to make decisions about your healthcare.
 Neither can you ensure that the doctor/hospital will abide by their wishes.

 What is an Advance Healthcare Directive?